Cascadas El Chiflon is hands-down one of the most incredible waterfalls in Mexico!

-I have put together this ultimate guide of Cascadas El Chiflon including how to get there, the best time to visit, how much it costs and what to expect!
+I have put together this ultimate guide to Cascadas El Chiflon including how to get there, the best time to visit, how much it costs, and what to expect when you arrive!

 WHERE IS CASCADAS EL CHIFLÓN

 Cascadas del Chiflon is located next to a small village called San Vicente La Mesilla in the state of Chiapas, Mexico.

 From San Cristobal de las Casas, it’s approximately a 3-hour drive south to reach Chiflon Waterfall and from Comitan City, it’s a 45-minute drive.

 Click here to see the location on google maps.

 HOW TO GET TO CASCADA EL CHIFLON

 There are a few ways of reaching El Chiflon Chiapas and that is either with a tour company, with a Colectivo (public bus), or DIY in a rental car.

 Majority of travelers that visit take a day tour from San Cristobal de las Casas, whereas some other travelers like to visit on their own which is also doable.